toddamoda/pyyxellsfgffg/docs/source/background/detectors.rst

 Detectors
 =========

-The :py:class:`~pyxel.detectors.Detector` object is the main input of the detection pipeline.
-Therefore it is a container for all the data that the models need access to inside the :ref:`pipeline`.
+The :py:class:`~pyxel.detectors.Detector` object serves as the primary input for the detection pipeline, functioning as a repository for all data required by the models within the :ref:`pipeline`.
+Note, that not all models are compatible with every detector type.
+To verify compatibility, consult the model table and refer to the :ref:`model_groups_explanation` within the comprehensive list of all models provided (see :ref:`models`).
+This will ensure that the model you intend to use is suitable for the selected detector type.
-It is passed through all the including models represented by model functions.
+It traverses through all the encompassing models, represented by model functions.
-According to the ``YAML`` configuration file, one :py:class:`~pyxel.detectors.Detector` object is instantiated for each exposure.
+As per the specifications outlined in the ``YAML`` configuration file, a single :py:class:`~pyxel.detectors.Detector` object is instantiated for each exposure.

 .. figure:: _static/detector.png
     :width: 600px